readium/readium-css/docs/CSS14-user_settings_recs.md

 ### What do do

-In practice, `!important` may be abused, it may be a quick fix to solve a cascading issue—and the author didn’t bother taking user settings into account—, it may be used to enforce some styles in Reading Systems overridding a lot of styles by default, etc.
+In practice, `!important` may be abused, it may be a quick fix to solve a cascading issue – and the author didn’t bother taking user settings into account –, it may be used to enforce some styles in Reading Systems overridding a lot of styles by default, etc.

 This case is a complex one.
 We’re designing Readium CSS with the minimum amount of overrides possible but authors’ `!important`s may conflict with some user settings.
 Please refer to the following cases.